Excloudx6/HTTP/README.md

-# file-upload-server
+# jaredbrowser
-A HTTP file upload server
-Lets you receive files using HTTP POST requests.
+A simple web browser created in pure Python